zjrball/coffee_sales/README.md

 2. **Investigate Growth Drivers:** Deep dive into the sales strategies in Ireland to identify successful tactics that can be replicated in this underperforming market.

 ## Acknowledgement
-This project was completed as part of a tutorial.
+This project was completed as part of a tutorial, the initial dashboard design and data was provided by the original creator.
 I want to give full credit to the original creator.

 * **Author:** [[Mo Chen](https://www.youtube.com/@mo-chen)]
 * **Tutorial:** [[Tutorial Link](https://www.youtube.com/watch?v=m13o5aqeCbM)]